GSA/sinwebapp/docs/APPENDIX.md

 # Appendix

-## BUGS

-1. In <b>user-display.component</b>, the selection_event is being triggered by a data binding in <b>submit-display.component</b>, causing the displayed SIN # in the <i>Selected SIN Details</i> menu to bind to the SIN being typed in by the user, before it should be displayed.
-This element should bind to the SIN <i>after it has been posted</i>, i.e. after the user clicks submit.
-The selection_event is supposed to only fire when the user clicks a SIN on screen, but somehow this event is being triggered in another way, or else the data binding in the above described element is incorrectly configured.
-Regardless, since the status on a SIN doesn't exist until it's posted in the database, the <b>user-display.component</b> uses status_id attribute of the user's SIN selection to verify and validate the <i>Selected SIN Details</i> menu.

 ## TODO
 - [x] reset service-key redirect uri on cloud.gov
 - [x] determine how to protect certain endpoints from unauthenticated individuals